codecraftingtools/codecraftingtools.github.io/src/software.rst

 Chierps
   Component-based hierarchic programming system.
-This is a framework for building software by implementing and connecting message-passing components.
-The interfaces and hierarchic descriptions for components are defined using `Pidgen`_.
-The Chierps framework provides a messaging system implementation and tools to generate interface code from the component descriptions.
+This is a framework for building software by implementing and connecting message-passing software components.
+Chierps provides a standardized run-time environment for inter-component communication, scheduling, timing, and logging functionality, as well as a set of generalized application executives.
+Component messaging interfaces and hierarchic component structures are defined and generated using `Pidgen`_.

-..
-  Scdl: Structural component description language

 .. _Pidgen:

 Pidgen
   Programming interface definition and generation tool set.
-This is a language for defining software component messaging interfaces and hierarchic component implementations.
-It is a superset of `Tydl`_, which is used to define message content.
+This project provides a language for describing component input/output interfaces and hierarchic component structures, along with a set of tools to generate code and documentation from these descriptions.
+  The structure of input and output data is defined using `Tydl`_.

 .. _Tydl:

 Tydl
   Type definition language.
-This language is used to define the content of messages sent between software or hardware components.
+This language is used to define the structure and layout of data types.
 Type definitions can be used to generate documentation or high-level code for manipulating messages in various programming languages.

 .. _Wumps:

 `Wumps <Wumps docs_>`_
   Widely useful macro programming syntax.
-This general-purpose syntax is a foundation for building domain-specific languages such as `Tydl`_ and `Pidgen`_.
+This general-purpose syntax serves as a foundation for building domain-specific languages such as `Tydl`_ and `Pidgen`_.

 Development Tools
 =================